 This Necklace was 4500 years old.
 It has an S-shaped clasp.
 It has bronze-metal bead and each and every bead is less than the size of a pepper-seed.

-Finally, that time had arrived when we had to pack our bags and had to return to our homes, It was enjoyable trip for me and also an educational trip.
+Finally, that time had arrived when we had to pack our bags and had to return to our homes, It was an enjoyable trip for me and also an educational trip.
+Hence finally it was an essay on a visit to a historical place Mohenjo Daro.